University of Memphis: Environmentalism

 The Edward J. Meeman Biological Station of the University of Memphis conducts research in ecology, environmental biology, and natural history.
 It is named for Edward J. Meeman, an editor of the former Memphis Press-Scimitar newspaper who later established a foundation to fund environmental studies.

 In 2007, President Shirley Raines signed the American College and University President's Climate Commitment (ACUPCC), which requires that the university become carbon neutral.

 The Green Campus Initiative works to develop and implement a strategic plan to achieve the goals of the APUPCC.
 Successful events and projects include the May 2009 2nd Annual E-Recycling Day, resulting in 155 tons of electronic items collected, and the Tiger Initiative for Gardening in Urban Settings (TIGUrS), a fruit and vegetable gardening initiative across campus.

 In April 2008, the student-run Environmental Action Club ran a Green Power Campaign to promote a student referendum to add a "Green Fee" to tuition payments to fund clean, renewable energy and other campus sustainability projects.
 The referendum passed with a 69% student approval rate.
 The university is now purchasing renewable energy through the TVA's Green Power Switch program and offsetting 10% of current energy use.
 It is now the 2nd largest green power purchaser in the entire TVA distribution region.

 In February 2009, the TERRA (Technologically and Environmentally Responsive Residential Architecture) sustainable design demonstration house was completed.
 Designed by the Department of Architecture, the LEED Platinum TERRA house serves as a studio for which architecture and design students to design "green" housing within urban areas, as well as serve as a demonstration house open for tours and serving as an educational tool for the community.

 Memphis received a grade of "C" on the 2009 Campus Sustainability Report Card published by the Sustainable Endowments Institute.
 Only 34 schools earned a higher grade.

 Organization

-The University of Memphis is associated with the Tennessee Board of Regents (TBR) system, consisting of 18 board members.
-However, as of May 2017, it is governed by an institutional Board of Trustees.
+The University of Memphis was previously associated with the Tennessee Board of Regents (TBR) system.
+In 2017, after the passing of the FOCUS Act legislation, the university left the Tennessee Board of Regents and established its own governing board, The University of Memphis Board of Trustees.
 Within this framework, the president of the University of Memphis is the day-to-day administrator of the university.

 The University of Memphis today comprises a number of different colleges and schools: